QuirkyCort/tutorials/courses/40 Python Specialized Topics/30 Others/60 Speech Recognition Offline.md

 # Speech Recognition (Offline)

 This tutorial will show you how to read audio from a microphone and convert it into text.
+All of the methods shown here are **Offline** methods, which means that you don't need internet access to run them.
+Other methods (eg. Google Cloud Speech API) may give better results, but requires an internet connection to work.

 We will demonstrate using two different libraries [CMUSphinx / PocketSphinx](https://cmusphinx.github.io/) and [Vosk](https://alphacephei.com/vosk/).
 From my (...very limited) tests, Vosk appears to give better results while PocketSphinx uses less memory.